jzshred/PythonFlashCards/docs/CONTRIBUTING.md

 ### Adding new features

-Add new features that you consider would be useful to the user.
+Add new features that you consider would be useful to the user, or features that have been included in the _issues_ section of this repo and are still open.
 This repo follows TDD, so if you would like to add new features to the code, please add the corresponding tests.

 ### Reporting bugs